Caioflp/dotfiles/fgv/journal.md

 * Meeting with Yuri.
 Nesterov worked after tweaking the learning rate.
   Need to code ML version.
 Maybe start to write thesis with what we did in this problem.

+## 28.02.23.

+* Still need to implement boost version of Nesterov acceleration.
+  Should study papers which address acceleration in stochastic setting.